Pollutant Release and Transfer Registers

 Global Environment Facility

-UNITAR is currently executing (2015-2018) a GEF funded project, in cooperation with UNEP, to implement fully operational PRTR systems in Belarus, Cambodia, Ecuador, Kazakhstan, Moldova, and Peru, and showcase these systems as effective tools to report releases of Persistent Organic Pollutants (POPs, part of the Stockholm Convention) to the environment.
+UNITAR is currently executing a global project, in cooperation with UN Environment, to implement fully operational PRTR systems in Belarus, Cambodia, Ecuador, Kazakhstan, Moldova, and Peru, and showcase these systems as effective tools to report releases to the environment of Persistent Organic Pollutants (POPs) as part of the Stockholm Convention.

 UNITAR is committed to working with national, regional, and global partners – including new partners interested in supporting this work – to address challenges related to implementing PRTRs.

-UNITAR has been working in partnership with UNEP, OECD and UNECE, with the technical and financial support of the Governments of Canada, Chile, the Netherlands, Spain and USA, and the Quick Start Programme.
+UNITAR has been working in partnership with UN Environment, OECD and UNECE, with the technical and financial support of the Quick Start Programme and Governments of Canada, Chile, Spain and USA.